-Provisions of this section do not apply to SUCCESS employees who routinely attend morning/evening meetings and work a flexible schedule.
+Provisions of this section do not apply to SUCCESS employees or Bilingual Family Liaisons who routinely attend morning/evening meetings and work a flexible schedule.

-Non-Certified Staff and Educational Support Professionals (ESP Comprehensive Agreement)

-An employee may be required to remain after the end of the regular workday for the purpose of attending faculty meetings or activities no more than 2 times each month.
-Attendance at such faculty meetings or activity shall not be required longer than one hour and 15 minutes beyond his/her regular dismissal time.
-Employees shall receive compensatory time for all time spent in meetings after the regular workday.
-Compensatory time shall be earned in increments rounded to the closest fifteen (15) minutes.
+Non-Certified Staff and Educational Support Professionals (ESP Comprehensive Agreement) An employee may be required to remain after the end of the regular workday for the purpose of attending staff meetings no more than 2 times each month that school is in session.
+Attendance at such faculty meetings or activity shall not be required longer than sixty (60) minutes beyond their pupils' regular dismissal time.
+Compensatory time or overtime shall be earned in increments of reasonable rounding to the closest fifteen (15) minutes.